AnuAknow/data_reconciliation/README.md

+Employee Payroll Data Processing
+This repository contains a Python script designed to extract, process, and save employee payroll data from Excel files.
+The script performs several tasks, including:

+Extracting employee information from an Excel file.

+Extracting payroll taxes.

+Extracting taxes paid.

+Combining the extracted data into a single dataset.

+Saving the combined data into a CSV file.

+Table of Contents
+Requirements

+Usage

+Functions

+extract_employee_info

+payroll_taxes

+extract_taxes_paid

+combine_list

+combine_data_lists

+write_to_file_in_directory

+Requirements
+Python 3.x

+openpyxl library

+locale library

+Install the required libraries using pip:

+sh
+pip install openpyxl
+Usage
+Clone the repository.

+Place your Excel file in the data directory.

+Update the file path and name in the script (v_path and v_file variables).

+Run the script:

+sh
+python payroll_processing.py
+Functions
+extract_employee_info
+This function extracts employee information from the specified Excel file.

+Parameters:

+dirpath (str): Directory path of the Excel file.

+filename (str): Name of the Excel file.

+heading (str): The heading to identify the section of the Excel file containing employee information.

+Returns:

+heading_list (list): List of employee information headings.

+filtered_employee_data (list): List of filtered employee data.

+payroll_taxes
+This function extracts payroll taxes from the specified Excel file.

+Parameters:

+dirpath (str): Directory path of the Excel file.

+filename (str): Name of the Excel file.

+heading (str): The heading to identify the section of the Excel file containing payroll taxes.

+Returns:

+__tax_headings (list): List of payroll tax headings.

+__all_taxes (list): List of all extracted taxes.

+extract_taxes_paid
+This function extracts taxes paid from the specified Excel file.

+Parameters:

+dirpath (str): Directory path of the Excel file.

+filename (str): Name of the Excel file.

+heading (str): The heading to identify the section of the Excel file containing taxes paid.

+Returns:

+__taxes (list): List of extracted taxes paid.

+combine_list
+This function combines multiple lists into a single list.

+Parameters:

+x (list): The base list.

+y (list): The list to be appended to the base list.

+z (str): An additional element to be added to the list.

+Returns:

+x (list): Combined list.

+combine_data_lists
+This function combines multiple lists of data into a single list.

+Parameters:

+x (list): The base list of data.

+y (list): The list of data to be appended to the base list.

+z (list): An additional list of data to be added.

+**Returns

 Reconciliation Script
 This Python script compares all files in a specified directory with corresponding numbers in their filenames (e.g., "plexus<number>.csv" and "lumber<number>.csv") and performs a data comparison.
 The script lists the files, filters the ones that start with "plexus" and "lumber," extracts the numbers from the filenames, and identifies differences between the pairs.